Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * **Higher easing score** → AI is primarily used as a substitute or shortcut (aligns with SAMR “Substitution”).
 * **Comparable scores** → mixed uses; AI supports both efficiency and transformation.

-This connects directly to your main research question:
+This connects well to the main research question:

 > *How is AI reshaping learning practices?*